microsoft/AMBROSIA/Clients/AmbrosiaJS/Ambrosia-Node/docs/CodeGen.md

 2021/08/26 19:39:09.143: pi = 3.14159
 ````

 That's it.
 Although we've glossed over many of the details, these are the broad strokes of how to do code generation.
-While it may seem a little complicated to begin with, you should find that because it's an iterative/repetitious process you quickly gain familiarity with it.
+While it may seem a little complicated to begin with, you should find that because it's an iterative process you quickly gain familiarity with it.

 To get into more of the details of code-gen:
 - Review the `ConsumerInterface.g.ts` and `PublisherFramework.g.ts` files.
 In particular, look for the "`// TODO:`" comments in `PublisherFramework.g.ts`, since these call out places where you can/should take action.
 - Explore the IntelliSense (if using VS Code) for the `Meta.FileGenOptions` class, which is passed into the `Meta.emitTypeScriptFileFromSource()` call to control the behavior of code-gen.

+&nbsp;
 ### Code Generation: A Deeper Look

 Code generation can be done in two ways: either using a source file as input (strongly recommended, and as shown in the **[Quick Walkthrough](#code-generation-a-quick-walkthrough)**), or by calling the publish API's (`publishType`, `publishMethod`, `publishPostMethod`) directly: